craig-spannring/colossal_cave/README.md

 The code, although it now compiles with modern C compilers, is still pretty old and crusty.
 It serves mainly as an example of how not to write C code.
 Functions primarily manipulate global variables.
+The original code assumed unsigned characters.

 ## Build
 ### Example of building with Linux or MacOS command line